For Chinese mother Huang Jing, coming to New Zealand has given her son a chance to enjoy a more relaxed style of learning.

 Jing and Yang Fengting, also known as Chicco, moved to New Zealand a year ago.

 Chicco, seven, is studying at Kelburn Normal School in Wellington.
-Jing, who was a university lecturer in China, is a visiting scholar in applied linguistics at Victoria University.
+Jing, who was a university lecturer in China, is a visiting scholar in applied linguistics at Victoria University of Wellington.

 Jing says the differences she has found in the New Zealand education system include smaller class sizes, more group work, more school trips outside the classroom, less homework and more freedom of choice for students.